Frank-Wolfe-type methods for a class of nonconvex inequality-constrained problems: Numerical experiments on matrix completion

 In Table~\ref{table:1}, we show the quantity

-as well as the rank\footnote{We count the number of singular values that exceed $10^{-6}$.} and the root mean squared error of $ x^{\rm out} $, where $ \widehat\varepsilon $ can be seen as an approximate optimality measure, $ k^* $ represents the number of iterations executed within $ T^{\max}\in \{1000, 1500, 2000, 2500, 3000\} $ and $ x^{\rm out} $ is computed from $ x^* $ using \emph{a reverse operation} of the centralizing operation in the pre-processing of \textbf{MovieLens10M} as in \cite{FrGM17}.\footnote{We note that this is different from the errors plotted in Figure~\ref{fig:fig1}, where the $\bar x$ was obtained by centralizing the rating data.} The table demonstrates that our methods always obtain better recovery results within the same computational time.
-On the other hand, by comparing \textbf{AFW}$_{\bf ncvx}$ and \textbf{FW}$_{\bf ncvx}$, we see that the ranks of the solutions obtained by \textbf{AFW}$_{\bf ncvx}$ are much smaller, i.e., \textbf{AFW}$_{\bf ncvx}$ is a better option when a solution of small rank is preferred.
+as well as the rank\footnote{We count the number of singular values that exceed $10^{-6}$.} and the root mean squared error { on the testing data points (RMSE)} of $ x^{\rm out} $ { for each dataset with $\mu=0.25$, $0.5$ and $0.75$}, where $ \widehat\varepsilon $ can be seen as an approximate optimality measure, $ k^* $ represents the number of iterations executed within {$T^{\max}$} and $ x^{\rm out} $ is computed from $ x^* $ using \emph{a reverse operation} of the centralizing operation in the pre-processing of \textbf{MovieLens10M} as in \cite{FrGM17}.\footnote{We note that this is different from the errors plotted in {Figures~\ref{fig:10M}--\ref{fig:Netflix}}, where the $\bar x$ was obtained by centralizing the rating data.} The table demonstrates that our methods always obtain better recovery results within the same computational time.
+On the other hand, by comparing \textbf{AFW}$_{\bf ncvx}$ and \textbf{FW}$_{\bf ncvx}$, we see that the ranks of the solutions obtained by \textbf{AFW}$_{\bf ncvx}$ are much smaller, i.e., \textbf{AFW}$_{\bf ncvx}$ is a better option when a solution of small rank is preferred.\footnote{{Here, we give an intuitive explanation of the observation that \textbf{AFW}$_{\bf ncvx}$ yields a solution of lower rank.
+Indeed, in view of the construction of away-step oracle \eqref{aw-step}, \eqref{Syxi}, \eqref{uaw} and the update formula for $x^{k+1}$ in Step 5 of Algorithm \ref{alg:aw-fw} in Section \ref{sec6}, the next iterate $x^{k+1}$ satisfies either ${\rm rank}(x^{k+1})= {\rm rank}(x^{k})$ or ${\rm rank}(x^{k+1})= {\rm rank}(x^{k})-1$ when the AW step is accepted in the $k$th iteration; see Section~\ref{subsec612}.
+On the other hand, if the FW step is used in the $k$th iteration and $\alpha_k < 1$ (this condition almost always holds in our experiments), then the rank can change by at most $1$, and empirically we observe that the rank keeps increasing.
+We have to emphasize that although it is observed numerically that \textbf{AFW}$_{\bf ncvx}$ yields an approximate solution with a lower rank compared with that of \textbf{FW}$_{\bf ncvx}$, there is no theoretical guarantee for the relative magnitude of the ranks of the solutions returned by these methods.} }